-So, you’ve come around to the idea of starting an SEO campaign for your company.
+So, you’ve come around to the idea of creating a good search engine optimization campaign for your company.
 Some companies say it’ll take some time until you see quality results, others tell you it only takes one month to boost your search rankings and website traffic.
 While both seem like nice, pleasant companies to have do SEO for you, one is not.
 One company is like the plague.
-That company is the one who said they could provide quality results from your new SEO campaign in one month.
-They can offer that short of a time frame because of the way they do SEO, however the techniques used are unethical and frowned-upon.
+That company is the one who said they could improve quality results from your new SEO campaign in one month.
+They can offer that short of a time frame because of the way they do SEO, however, the techniques used are unethical and frowned-upon.
 These are known as black hat SEO techniques.

 Coined from old western movies, “black hat” refers to the sketchy, downright scheming way of doing things, while “white hat” refers to well, the opposite.
 If old western films have taught us anything, it’s that “black hat” is bad.
 Which only confirms that black hat SEO techniques are as well.